DataDog/documentation/content/en/service_catalog/endpoints/_index.md

 ## Overview

-API Catalog provides a single view and entry point for exploring the performance, reliability, and ownership of all your API endpoints in one place.
+The endpoints list in the Service Catalog provides a single view and entry point for exploring the performance, reliability, and ownership of all your API endpoints in one place.
 It's a central place where your whole company can find up-to-date information about the characteristics of the APIs used by internal services (private APIs) and external users (publicly exposed APIs).

 Monitor your mission-critical, API-driven business features, standardize and validate API performance expectations, and alert when performance deviates from them.

 ## Use cases

-API Catalog combines data from across Datadog to provide opinionated workflows so you can explore and monitor your APIs from different sources in one unified view.
-API Catalog provides:
+The endpoints list combines data from across Datadog to provide opinionated workflows so you can explore and monitor your APIs from different sources in one unified view. providing:

 - **Automated discoverability** with one inventory for all public, private, and partner APIs, where _endpoints_ are the organizing principle.
 - **Correlation of and direct linking to API metadata** from different Datadog sources.